Kamran-Afzali/Kamran-Afzali.github.io/_posts/seq_tree_data.md

-While there isn't a specific algorithm widely known as "Sequential Trees" for data generation, there are techniques and methods that combine decision trees with sequential processes to generate synthetic data.
-One such approach is called "Sequential Regression Imputation" (SRI), which involves using decision trees iteratively for data generation.
+ "Sequential Regression Imputation" (SRI), which involves using decision trees iteratively for data generation.
 Here's a high-level overview of the SRI algorithm:

 Training Phase: In the training phase, a decision tree model is trained using a dataset that includes complete observations for the target variable.